Disability comes in many forms, each with different accessibility requirements. For example:

-Ensuring that design, code and content all meet your target guidelines, such as Section 508 or WCAG 2.0, as well as your disabled users’ actual needs.
+Ensuring that design, code and content all meet your target guidelines, such as Revised Section 508 or WCAG 2.x, as well as your disabled users’ actual needs.

-Test various aspects of your site or application using common accessibility technologies such as JAWS, NVDA, VoiceOver, Window-Eyes and more.
+Test various aspects of your site or application using common browsers and accessibility technologies such as JAWS, NVDA, VoiceOver, TalkBack, Window-Eyes and more.

 Detailed evaluation of how well your site supports the needs of visitors with disabilities…and actionable recommendations for improvement or compliance.